Tag Archives: Church

 So this week I’ve broached the subject of sex, porn and Children’s Ministry, but I mostly opened the conversation about parent driven sex talks and resources.
 I haven’t said much about pornography though.
 Hopefully, thorough parent-driven sex talks will address pornography and prepare kids for when they’ll be exposed to it.
 However, is there a way for the church to help address this problem more intentionally?

 The numbers speak for themselves.
 12-18 year olds are significant consumers of pornography.
 The average age of first exposure is eight.
 All of us have children in ourÂ ministriesÂ who are being exposed to porn and many are developing addictions.
 Many of these kids are already caught int he trap.
-They’re lured back to it time and time again because of their new-found appetite, but they’re also carrying this shame and guilt they’ve never carried before.… Read the rest
+They’re lured back to it time and time again because of their new-found appetite, but they’re also carrying this shame and guilt they’ve never carried before.
+At such a young age with their entire lives ahead of them, they’re already trapped in the devil’s most powerful snare.

 Posted on 29.
 Mar, 2010 by Kenny.